rigetti/quantumflow/docs/source/index.rst

 using (stochastic) gradient descent.
 The torch and tensorflow backend can also accelerate the quantum simulation using commodity classical GPUs.

-Notice: This is research code that will not necessarily be maintained to support further releases of Forest and other like `Rigetti <https://rigetti.com>`_ Software.
-We welcome bug reports and PRs but make no guarantee about fixes or responses.
+*Notice: This is research code that will not necessarily be maintained to support further releases of Forest and other* `Rigetti <https://rigetti.com>`_ *Software.

-Please refer to the github repository https://github.com/rigetticomputing/quantumflow for source code, and to submit issues and pull requests.
-Documentation is hosted at readthedocs https://quantumflow.readthedocs.io/ .
+We welcome bug reports and PRs but make no guarantee about fixes or responses*.

 .. toctree::